Private scan of the Liver, Pancreas, Gallbladder, Kidneys and Spleen.

 The ultrasound image is immediately visible on a video display screen that looks like a computer or television monitor.

 When will I get the results?

 After the scan, the images will be examined further by the sonographer, who will then prepare a written report with any recommended actions.
 The report will be sent to you so that you can discuss the findings with your doctor if required.

 What are the risks of an abdominal ultrasound?

 There are no risks associated with the abdominal ultrasound examination.
 Ultrasounds do not use any radiation, which is why doctors prefer to use them to check on developing babies in pregnant women.

-A sonographer, otherwise known as ultrasonographer is a highly trained and specialised healthcare professional who performs and understands medical ultrasound scans and images, will perform your private investigation and provide you with a diagnostic report of the findings, that you can take to your doctor for continuity of care.
+A sonographer, otherwise known as ultrasonographer is a highly trained and specialized healthcare professional who performs and understands medical ultrasound scans and images, will perform your Private investigation and provide you with a diagnostic report of the findings, that you can take to your doctor for continuity of care.
 Our sonographers will also discuss the results with you during and after your examination.

 Our sonographers are advanced consultant practitioners with years of ultrasound scanning experience.
 They are fully qualified, registered with the HCPC, BMUS and SoR.
-They perform a large number of diagnostic scans every week and they are always up today with the newest technological trends and ultrasound guidelines.
-You can, therefore, rest assured that your health and the health of your baby and loved ones is in good hands.
+They perform a large number of diagnostic scans every week and they are always up to day with the newest technological trends and ultrasound guidelines.
+You can, therefore, rest assured that your health and the health of your baby and loved ones are in good hands.

 The sonographer will discuss the abnormal finding and will advise you as to the best course of action.

 An abdominal ultrasound can indicate conditions such as: